osmandapp/web/main/docs/user/plan-route/create-route.md

 </Tabs>

-This setting can be accessed in several ways:
+*Route between points* can be accessed in several ways:
 1. From the *Options* menu → *Route between points*.
 2. Tap the *profile icon* in the bottom left corner of the map screen.
 Not on the top icon, it will open the Configure Map menu.
 3. In the *[Point Context menu](#point-context-menu) → Change route type before/after*.